Zelgadis87/rule-reactor/README.md

 <script>var reactor = new RuleReactor()</script>
 ```

-The first thing to do is decide which of your own classes are going to be accessed by rules and ensure they are defined before any referencing rules are defined.
+The first thing to do is decide which of your own classes are going to be accessed by rules and ensure they are defined before any referencing rules are created.

 ```
 function Patient() { }